 How to Position Yourself for a Mass Swim Start

 This might sound obvious, but it’s crucial: if you don’t expect to finish near the front of the swim, don’t start there.
-You’re likely to get grabbed, hit, and even swum over (mostly unintentionally).
-It won’t be a pleasant experience.
+You’re likely to get grabbed, hit, and even swum over (mostly unintentionally), slowing your time and making for an unpleasant experience.
 I’ve seen people panic because they weren’t confident in their swimming abilities to begin with.

 The reverse is also true.
-At my first half-distance triathlon, I started towards the back because my goal was just to finish rather than go fast.
-I ended up swimming much further and had a few accidental collisions because I had to zigzag around slower swimmers who had started ahead of me.
+In my first half-distance triathlon, I started toward the back because my goal was simply to finish.
+I ended up swimming much farther than necessary and had a few accidental collisions while zigzagging around slower swimmers who had started ahead of me.

 Why You Shouldn’t Follow Other Swimmers Blindly in a Race

-With all the confusion and adrenaline of a mass start, I strongly recommend not blindly following anyone, even if you’re competing with a friend.
-When the starter goes off, your instincts kick in, all rationale disappears, and those technique points you’ve practiced so long become nonexistent—you just swim.
+With the confusion and adrenaline of a mass swim start, I strongly recommend not blindly following anyone—even a friend.
+When the starter goes off, instincts take over, rational thinking disappears, and all those technique points you’ve practiced go out the window—you just swim.
 Everyone else is in the same boat.
-I’ve seen swimmers veer into the path of oncoming swimmers, collide with support kayaks, and even swim into a flock of swans!
+I’ve seen swimmers veer into oncoming traffic, collide with support kayaks, and even swim into a flock of swans!

 The Benefits of Starting a Swim Near Someone You Know

-That said, starting next to someone you know can be beneficial.
-They’re more likely to be conscious of where you are, making them less likely to swim into you.
-You’ll also shield each other from other swimmers.
-People tend to spread out into available spaces before the start, so if you and your friends are in one area, others will naturally spread elsewhere.
+That said, starting next to a familiar swimmer can be beneficial.
+They’re more likely to be conscious of your presence, reducing the chance of collisions.
+Plus, you can shield each other from other swimmers.
+Before the start, people tend to spread out into available spaces, so if you and your friends occupy one area, others will naturally fill in elsewhere.

 Of course, if you’re competitive and don’t want your friends drafting off you, it’s best to keep some distance!